openmotics/gateway-service/README.md

 * It is possible to configure group actions.
 The only supported actions are turning on/off, toggling & dimming outputs
 * It is possible to configure an input to execute a group action on press and/or release

-The configuration state is stored inside `etc/master_eeprom.json` which enables a persistent configuration between restarts.
+The implementation supports a persistent eeprom state (by default only the fixtures will be available when the service is (re)started).
+To enable this, add `dummy_eeprom_persistence = true` under the `OpenMotics` section in `openmotics.conf`.
+When enabled, the configuration state is stored inside `etc/master_eeprom.json`.
 This is a raw-format file and is not meant for manual manipulation.

-After this (optional) state file is loaded (if the file is absent it starts with a fresh state), the fixtures inside `master_fixture.json` are loaded if this file is present.
-These fixtures represent the master ORM data format, and is designed to be manually specified.
-Note however that fixtures are applied on every start, so (temporarily) remove the fixture file if you don't want the contents to overwrite the settings.
+On startup, and after the optional eeprom state is restored, he fixtures inside `master_fixture.json` are loaded if this file is present.
+These fixtures represent the master ORM data format, and are designed to be manually specified.

 ### Local frontend (optional)